-GAIT TRC utilizes specially trained horses who have been carefully selected for their temperament, soundness, and equilateral movement.
-Prospective horses that are donated to the program are thoroughly vetted prior to being accepted on a trial basis.
+GAIT TRC utilizes specially trained horses carefully selected for temperament, soundness, and equilateral movement.
+Prospective horses donated to the program are thoroughly vetted prior to being accepted on a trial basis.

-The ideal horse must be sound at the walk/ trot/ canter, have good ground manners, accepting of their environment and riders, have a low flight response, and able to learn how to handle people walking on both sides of them.
-Ideal height is 13-15 hands and usually in their teen years or older.
-While the work is at a steady pace, not every horse is suitable to accept the challenges presented within a therapeutic setting.
-Emphasis on the horse’s health and happiness, as well as the safety of riders and volunteers, is of the utmost importance to us.
+Horses must be sound at the walk/trot/canter, have good ground manners, be accepting of their environment and riders, have a low flight response, and be able to handle people walking on both sides of them.
+The ideal height is 13-15 hands; age is usually in the teen years or older.
+While the work is at a steady pace, not every horse is suited to the challenges presented in a therapeutic setting.
+Each horse’s health and happiness, as well as the safety of riders and volunteers, are of the utmost importance.

 Breed: Icelandic Horse